Nathan Lopes Cardozo: Childhood and education

 Nathan Lopes Cardozo was born in Amsterdam and named after his father's youngest brother who was killed in the Holocaust.
 His father was a secular Jew who was proud of his Portuguese Jewish origin.
 His mother was an orphan.
 When her Christian parents died, she was raised by Jewish family members and became part of the community and spoke their language.
 During the Holocaust, she saved her husband and his family by hiding them in her apartment in the center of Amsterdam while it was under Nazi occupation.
 Many times she risked her life by telling the Nazis that her husband and family were already taken to the concentration camps.

 Due to his birth to a non-Jewish mother, Cardozo was technically not halakhically Jewish (natural-born Jewish status is conferred through one’s mother), but at age sixteen he formally converted to Judaism through the Amsterdam Rabbinate, formed by Hacham Salomon Rodrigues Pereira, Chief Rabbi Aron Schuster and Rabbi Benjamin Pels.
 His mother later converted to Judaism as well.

-Cardozo spent the next 12 years studying at various Haredi Yeshivas such as Gateshead Talmudical College.
-He received his semikhah from Rabbi Aryeh Leib Gurwicz, rosh yeshiva of Gateshead.
+Cardozo spent the next 12 years studying at various Haredi Yeshivas such as Gateshead Talmudical College He received his semikhah from Rabbi Aryeh Leib Gurwicz, rosh yeshiva of Gateshead.
+He also studied at the Mir Yeshiva.
 He later received his Doctorate in Philosophy from Columbia Pacific University.